MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - Users can open the rules window to read the rules of Word Sudoku.
 - App highlights user-selected cell.
 - App highlights the cells in the row and column of the user-selected cell.

+<b><b>{+Iteration 3 quick list of implemented features: +}</b> </b><br/>
+- Create puzzles of sizes of 4x4, 6x6, 12x12
+- 4x4, 6x6, 12x12 puzzles are randomly generated
+- Set difficulty of puzzles
+- Create puzzles with user entered words
+- Save current puzzle and load puzzle to allow users to continue where they left off
+- Time puzzles
+- UI immersion mode to set UI language to French
+- Auto-save puzzles
+- Kebab menu on puzzle page for quick app navigation
+- Load in user entered words on custom words page for quick modifications
+- App supports layouts for tablets

 <h1>User Stories and TDDs:</h1>